gbroxey/blog/wip5.md

 ## Finding the Convex Hull

 This is the really important part of this algorithm.
 All of the stuff with trapezoids is completely useless if we can't quickly find them!
-This section is about how we can efficiently jump from one chull point to the next.
+This section is about how we can efficiently jump from one chull (convex hull) point to the next.
 At this point is also when I'd like to introduce this problem more generally.

 We have a function $f$ defined on some interval $[x_0, x_1]$ which takes non-negative real values.